fractalide/fractalide/components/README.md

 ### Where?

-The `components` folder is where all the `subnets` go.
+The `components` directory is where all the `subnets` go.
 Typically one might structure a hierarchy like such:

 ```
 ── wrangle